spine-tools/SpineOpt.jl/docs/src/tutorial/multi-year_investment.md

 # Multi-year Investments Using Pre-defined Internal Parameters Tutorial

-The basics of how to set up a capacity planning model are covered in [Capacity planning Tutorial](https://spine-tools.github.io/SpineOpt.jl/latest/tutorial/capacity_planning/) and multi-year investments in [Multi-year investments](https://spine-tools.github.io/SpineOpt.jl/latest/tutorial/capacity_planning/#Multi-year-investments).
+The basics of how to set up a capacity planning model are covered in [Capacity Planning Tutorial](@ref) and multi-year investments in [Multi-year investments](@ref).
 With that information, You should be able to do multi-year investments already with your own parameters.
 However, the correct representation for costs across years can be tricky.
 To make it more user-friendly, SpineOpt has incorporated some pre-defined economic parameters internally, and the goal of this tutorial is to walk you through the set-up for using these parameters.

 !!! info
     The details of the formulation and economic parameters are given in the concept references.